sumeshi/quilter-csv/README.md

 ### Quilt
-Quilt is a command that pre-defines a series of the above Initializer - Chainable Functions - Finalizer processes in a yaml rule and executes them all at once.
+Quilt is a command that allows you to predefine a series of Initializer, Chainable Functions, and Finalizer processes in a YAML configuration file, and then execute them all at once.

 e.g
 ```